-You might have a mild allergic reaction during or shortly after treatment.
-You might have itching, rash or red face.
+You might have a mild allergic reaction to paclitaxel during or shortly after treatment.
+This can cause symptoms such as itching, rash or red face.

 You could lose all your hair.
 This includes your eyelashes, eyebrows, underarm, leg and sometimes pubic hair.
 Your hair will usually grow back once treatment has finished but it is likely to be softer.
 It may grow back a different colour or be curlier than before.

 You might be offered scalp cooling to help reduce hair loss.